nesg-ugr/vigilant/README-complete.md

 ## 💡 Funding & acknowledgments

-This work is part of the **VIGILANT** research project (Knowledge Generation Projects 2024 – Oriented Research Type B, Spanish Ministry of Science, Innovation and Universities, PID2024-161902OB-I00).
+This work is part of the **VIGILANT** research project (Knowledge Generation Projects 2024 – Oriented Research Type B, Spanish Ministry of Science, Innovation and Universities).
 We acknowledge the **NESG (TIC-233)** group and collaborating partners, and plan public releases of preprocessing, benchmarks, models, and front/back-end artifacts to foster reproducible research and SME adoption.

 ---